Our Regular Hours:

 Mt.
 Washington, KY 40047

 MillaNova Winery is located in Mt.
-Washington, KY just off Highway 44 at Bethel Church Rd. to Gentry Lane.
+Washington, KY just off Highway 44 at Bethel Church Rd. to Gentry Ln..
 We are 7 miles northeast of Shepherdsville, KY and roughly 28 miles southeast of Louisville, KY.
 Our winery is a child and pet friendly facility with a large tasting room, open daily for wine tastings.
 We sell wines by the glass, bottle, or case.
+Tastings offered daily from noon until 6:00.
+Groups of 6 or more require a reservation.

 MillaNova Winery has a unique setting on 22 acres with a panoramic view from our 50' x 60' covered pavilion.